Lucy-Qingya-Wu/constellations/README.md

 Instructions

+1. Map their constellation to coordinates

-1. Input (x,y) coordinates
+2. Input (x,y) coordinates

-2. Edit styles of the stars (in json)
+3. Edit styles of the stars (in json)

-3. Add a header with style ="blah"
+4. Add a header with style ="blah"

-4. Add a description
+5. Add a description

-5. Edit the CSS of the header, background, paragraph, stars
+6. Edit the CSS of the header, background, paragraph, stars

-6. Find some information about your constellation and add it to the description.
+7. Find some information about your constellation and add it to the description.